-ASSESSMENT AND REVIEW
+ADMISSION, ASSESSMENT AND REVIEW

-In common with all LAs, Oxfordshire follows the Code of Practice that has a staged approach to meeting special needs.
-The LA requires that any pupil entering one of its special schools has an Education, Health and Care Plan (EHCP), having received advice from a range of professionals, or, very occassionally, is undergoing a statutory assessment of need.
+In common with many LAs, Oxfordshire follows a systematic approach for assessing and planning for meeting the special educational needs of children within the county.
+The LA requires that any pupil entering one of its special schools has an Education, Health and Care Plan (EHCP), having received advice from a range of professionals, and an LA panel must have determined that specialist provision is appropriate.
+Very occasionally, a pupil may be admitted whilst they are undergoing a statutory assessment of need.

 Once an EHCP has been written, it is reviewed annually and revised if appropriate.
 Parents are fully involved in line with the LA guidelines and Code of Practice and other relevant professionals are invited to attend or contribute reports.
-Individual education plans (IEPs) are kept under continuous review, and are discussed with parents at termly review evenings and as part of the annual review process.
+Individualised education plans are kept under continuous review, and are discussed with parents at termly review evenings and as part of the annual review process.

-Copies of the admissions and special needs policies are available on the school website.
-The school's equal opportunities policy reinforces the view that all pupils have a right to education of equal relevance and value.
+Copies of the Admissions and Annual Reviews policies are available on the school website.
+The school's Equality policy reinforces the view that all pupils have a right to education of equal relevance and value.
 We seek to involve all pupils in the range of experiences offered.
 Our aim is to capitalise on strengths and minimise obstacles to learning.